Your Gift DOUBLES to Launch Our First Animated Feature Film!

 Rachel’s heart started beating wildly as she tried to imagine what could possibly be going on.
 Twenty minutes earlier, as Chris kissed her goodbye, this scene never would have crossed her mind.
 But now she was facing a distraught, tear-stained man.
 To her shock, he pushed out the grief-stricken words, “My dad … my dad is dead.”

-Rachel’s story of crisis
+Rachel’s story of the crisis

-Here’s Rachel’s story in her words:
+Here’s Rachel’s story in her own words:

-It was the most confusing, tragic and desperate 24 hours I’ve ever experienced.
-It was so difficult to see my beloved Chris be filled with questions, doubt, confusion and deep, deep sadness.
+It was the most confusing, tragic, and desperate 24 hours I’ve ever experienced.
+It was so difficult to see my beloved Chris be filled with questions, doubt, confusion, and deep, deep sadness.
 And the worst part?
 There was absolutely nothing I could do but be there.
-The next day we flew to Colorado in total disbelief and shock.
+The next day, we flew to Colorado in total disbelief and shock.

 I had met Chris’ parents during my earlier visits.
-I loved being with them and knew them to be funny, loving and generous.
+I loved being with them and knew them to be funny, loving, and generous.

 However, the dynamic changed quickly because I was thrust into this tragedy.
-Chris’ mom, Carol, was no longer the happy, soon-to-be mother-in-law with her husband by her side supporting and cheering us on.
+Chris’ mom, Carol, was no longer the happy, soon-to-be mother-in-law with her husband by her side, supporting and cheering us on.
 Instead, as you can imagine, she was grieving deeply, and the roles suddenly shifted.
 We were no longer being supported by two amazing people who were anticipating our special day and helping us plan wedding details.
 We were now comforting and supporting Carol as we planned her husband’s funeral.

 Although I wasn’t quite part of the family yet, I did my best to be helpful.

-That November day when we buried Chris’ father was bitter cold and snowy.
+That November day when we buried Chris’ father was bitterly cold and snowy.
 Six months later, I graduated from college, and Chris stepped down from his pastoral job.
 In mid-June we were married, and by the end of July, we packed up everything and moved to Colorado to live with Carol.

 We spent the first year of our marriage living in Carol’s basement.
 This was good for her and it was helpful for Chris as well.
 It allowed him to fully grieve his father’s death.

 All I can say is that married life didn’t go the way I had anticipated.
-We shared all of our dinners, movie nights and game nights with Carol.
+We shared all of our dinners, movie nights, and game nights with Carol.
 We really felt called to care for her and not allow her to be alone.
-Every night we maintained the family tradition of bedtime prayer, which was filled with a strange mix of tears, praise and thanks.
+Every night, we maintained the family tradition of bedtime prayer, which was filled with a strange mix of tears, praise, and thanks.

 After about a year of living this way, my heart began to close.
-I was a new wife and I had wanted to care for Carol and Chris.
+I was a new wife, and I had wanted to care for Carol and Chris.
 However, I desperately needed for Chris and me to have our own space and home.
 My desires weren’t wrong, but sometimes my behaviors were.
 Soon, Chris and I transitioned into our own home and life; however, I knew everything in the future would be colored by the absence of my father-in-law.

-Managing stress and challenges
+Managing stress and challenges in marriage

 Part of the adventure of marriage lies in facing external difficulties together and growing stronger through these trials.
 Couples who thrive in their marriages don’t have fewer problems, but they do work together and take the view that tribulations are opportunities for growth and positive change.